IHE/RAD.IRA/input/pagecontent/rad-x2.md

 **Figure 2:3.X2.4-1: Interaction Diagram**

-#### 2:3.X2.4.1 Connect to Websocket Request Message
+#### 2:3.X2.4.1 Subscription Request Message
-The Sender sends a websocket connection request to the Receiver.
-The Sender shall support sending such messages to more than one Receiver.
+The Sender sends a websocket connection request to the Manager.
+The Sender shall support sending such messages to more than one Manager.

-The Receiver shall support handling such messages from more than one Sender.
+The Manager shall support handling such messages from more than one Sender.

 ##### 2:3.X2.4.1.1 Trigger Events